What are probiotics?

 * Raw cheese- Cheese that is raw and unpasteurized contains high amounts of probiotics and buying it already pasteurized will not give you the benefits as the raw cheese does.
 You can actually lose weight with cheese because because of the calcium and protein they contain.
 The weight loss can stem from them by stabilizing your metabolism and improving your digestive system.
 I love pizza with cheese but not to overdo it!
 LOL

 * Pickles- Green pickles are very good for your digestive system.
 This is due to the fact of the bacteria that helps your body’s health.
 Pickle juice is also another way to go.
 The electrolytes can aid in relieving any muscle cramps.

 First off, you want to try and get between three and five billion colony forming units or CFU’s.
 And when buying supplements it may not be that easy to find the right product containing enough so shop around.

 As far as the side effects go?
 They are almost non-existent so you shouldn’t have much to be concerned about.
 The only one might be diarrhea, but that could come from having too much too fast.
 As with anything else, consult your physician FIRST before you try anything, especially if you are taking any medications!

 Probiotics are healthy for you and can help with diabetes and lowering your blood sugar.
-They may help you but if your numbers still need to be lower and you require a little more powerful source, then this will work!
+That’s why probiotics and diabetes go together.
+They may help you with your sugar, but if your numbers still need to be lower and you require a little more powerful source, then this will work!